-- Section 3.0 Employer Rights.
+- Employer Rights.
 All management rights, functions, responsibilities, and authority not specifically limited by the express terms of this Agreement are retained by and remain exclusively within the rights of the Employer to the extent that such rights do not violate its legal authority, and to the extent such rights are not modified by this Agreement.
 The management of the Colleges, including the right to make reasonable rules and regulations, to test for cause for alcohol or illegal substances, to direct the work force, to hire, promote, transfer, suspend or discipline and/or discharge for just cause, to establish a classification and compensation plan, to layoff employees, to introduce new methods, equipment, and facilities, to supervise and control all College operations, to define job responsibilities for each position, to establish hours of work and to approve leave time, subject to the provisions hereinafter set forth in this Agreement, are vested exclusively in the Employer. - Section 3.1 Work Rules.
 Employees will be notified in writing of newly established work rules or amendments, handbooks, policies and procedures related to the terms and conditions of their employment at least five (5) working days prior to their effective date.

 ARTICLE 4.
+HIRING

 - Section 4.0 Vacancies.
 Whenever a vacant position, which is covered by this Agreement, is posted, a notice of such opening will be listed on designated employee bulletin boards and the College website stating the job title, description, qualifications, date of availability, and where appropriate, minimum pay. - Section 4.1 Selection Criteria.
 The Employer may consider external candidates for any vacant position as well as internal candidates and may conduct internal and external searches simultaneously.
 The Employer shall fill job vacancies using a variety of factors including, but not limited to, knowledge required, work experience and ability, relevant job related tests, and, if applicable, active recall rights.
-If the qualifications and suitability of external and internal candidates are relatively equal, the Employer will select the most senior internal candidate. - New Employee Salaries.
-New employee salaries will be set based on qualifications and experience but will not exceed Step 2 of the Salary Guide without written approval of the Chancellor.
-The Chancellor will provide a copy of the justification to the Union upon request.
-New employees must have related work experience or formal education above the high school level or certification in a work related program in order to receive a salary exceeding five percent (5%) of Step 1 of the Salary Guide. - Section 4.3 Agreement Notice to New Employees.
+If the qualifications and suitability of external and internal candidates are relatively equal, the Employer will select the most senior internal candidate. - Section 4.2 New Employee Salaries.
+New employee salaries will not exceed Step 2 of the Salary Guide without written approval of the Union. - Section 4.3 Agreement Notice to New Employees.
 The Employer agrees to inform every new employee at the time of initial hire where a copy of this Agreement may be accessed online.
-A written copy of this Agreement shall be provided to a new employee upon request.

-Section 4.4 Background Checks.
+A written copy of this Agreement shall be provided to a new employee upon request. - Section 4.4 Background Checks.
 Offers of employment are contingent on the applicant successfully passing a background check.